argyle-systems/argyle-link-react-native/UPGRADING.md

 ---
 # Migrating to Link 4

-f you're using a previous version of Link and would like to migrate to the new version, please update the changed configuration parameters and then follow the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.
+If you're using a previous version of Link and would like to migrate to the new version, please update the changed configuration parameters and then follow the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.

+---

 ## Migrating from Link 3
-### Updated configuration attribute

-If you're using a previous version of Link and would like to migrate to the new version, please find below the single changed configuration attribute.
+No configuration parameters changed and the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) should be followed to upgrade to the newest version.

 ---

-**pluginKey: renamed**

-The property was renamed to `linkKey`.

----

 ### Updated error code

-A name of the error code returned via `onError` callback is also changed to reflect the update of configuration attribute.

----

 [Link Initialization error](https://argyle.com/docs/developer-tools/link-initialization-errors#) **invalid_plugin_key: renamed**